hoisie/mustache/Readme.md

-### Note

-This project recently changed its name from gostache to mustache.go.
-If you have a local copy, you'll need to modify the .git/config file in the project directory and change the 'url' property to:

-    url = git://github.com/hoisie/mustache.go.git

 ## Overview

 mustache.go is an implementation of the mustache template language in Go.
 It is better suited for website templates than Go's native pkg/template. mustache.go is fast -- it parses templates efficiently and stores them in a tree-like structure which allows for fast execution.